James Miller (religious brother): Return to Minnesota

-Miller was never to return to Nicaragua, which distressed him.
-When he returned to the United States, he taught once again at Cretin High School, now called Cretin-Derham Hall High School in St. Paul, Minnesota from 1979 to 1981.
+When Miller returned to the United States in July 1979, the Christian Brothers assigned him again to teach at what was now Cretin-Derham Hall High School..
 The students referred to him as "Brother Fix-It" as he dealt with maintenance issues and was often seen with a wrench in his hand.
 He also assisted students who had forgotten their locker combinations.
+In 1980, the Christian Brothers sent Miller to Santa Fe, New Mexico, to participate in their Sangre De Cristo renewal program.
+At that point, Miller reevaluated his plans to enter the priesthood.
+Since the Christian Brothers did not offer that option, he would have had to join a religious order that did.
+At that point, he decided to remain a Christian Brother.

-In 1980, he participated in the Sangre De Cristo renewal program in Santa Fe, New Mexico.
-Miller was frustrated with his time back in his native home and wrote "I'm bored up here” and "I am anxious to return to Latin America."
+After returning to Minnesota, Miller became frustrated with his domestic assignments, writing "I'm bored up here” and "I am anxious to return to Latin America."Unwilling to send him back to Nicaragua, the Christians Brothers gave him an assignment in Guatemala.